a-schaefers/grubbe-mkconfig/readme.md

 besnap and besnap.cron can be used to create and rotate daily boot environment "snapshots."

-befallback destroys a boot env called "fallback" and then creates it again.
-The use case for this is for a situation where you are about to run a "risky" command-- first manually run "befallback", and then you know you have a working current boot environment to reboot into during worst case scenarios.
+befallback simply destroys a boot env called "fallback.old" and then renames another env "fallback" again to fallback.old-- and then again finally recreates a new "fallback" boot env.
+The use case for this is for a situation where you are about to run a "risky" command-- first manually run "befallback", and then you know you have a working recent boot environment + the one from before that to reboot into during worst case scenarios.

 ### Setup instructions:
 Read the script for details.